linkedin/venice/docs/proposals/VIP_TEMPLATE.md

 1. **What is in scope?**

-   _For example, this feature will only apply to batch-only stores._
+   _For example, this functionality will only apply to batch-only stores._

 2. **What is out of scope?**

-    _For example, this feature won’t apply to DaVinci Clients._
+    _For example, this functionality won’t apply to DaVinci Clients._

 ## Project Justification